pedestal/pedestal/app/test/clj/io/pedestal/app/perf/README.md

 [[:a :b :c :d :e] inc]
 ```

-Then the `simple` algorithm knows exactly what changed.
+then the `simple` algorithm knows exactly what changed.
 What if we apply
 this transform?

 ```clj